MetaMask/SIPs/SIPS/sip-9.md

 ## Abstract

-Specification of `snap.manifest.json` file in version 0.1.
+This document specifies version `0.1` of the Snaps manifest file, `snap.manifest.json`.

 ## Motivation

 The goal of this SIP is to supersede [Snaps Publishing Specification v0.1](https://github.com/MetaMask/specifications/blob/c226cbaca1deb83d3e85941d06fc7534ff972336/snaps/publishing.md), and move Snaps specifications into one place - Snaps Improvement Proposals.
-It additionally provides a JSON Schema for the manifest.

 ## Specification

-> Such sections are considered non-normative.
+> Indented sections like this are considered non-normative.

 Paths that traverse JSON objects are using [jq syntax](https://stedolan.github.io/jq/manual/#Basicfilters).